 These thunderbird designs can also remind you that the first people here were Native Americans.
-They learned to live in harmony with Nebraska's climate-- which can be a very difficult thing to do at times.
+They learned to live in harmony with Nebraska's climatecommonly defined as the weather averaged over a long period -- which can be a very difficult thing to do at times.

 Rain is important in Nebraska because of agriculture.
 Even now, when irrigationThe act of supplying water to crops using ditches, pivoting sprinkler systems, or artificial channels. is available, rainfall is vital to producing crops and clearing a profit.